larkintuckerllc/techskills-introtoreact/lessons/techskills-introtoreact-4-diving_into_react.md

   - The Meat
     - [_Cue_:]
       - Import, export and destructuring be familiar
+      - [_Question_:] Is the class syntax specific to React
-      - class syntax is JavaScript ES2015 feature
+      - No, class syntax is JavaScript ES2015 feature
         - same concept as other object-oriented
         - render is the only required method
+        - [_Question_:] Is that HTML?
         - Looks like HTML is actually JSX
           - nested React.createElement commands
           - className instead of class
           - {logo} vs "logo" - pass value vs string
       - Editor
         - my-app/src/App.jsx
     - [_Cue_:]
       - Remind output
         - Execute